 If you have special education needs you can earn your HSC by studying HSC Life Skills courses.
 There are specific entry requirements for the Life Skills courses and you still need to meet the general eligibility and study patterns to gain your HSC.
-You will need to talk with your Year adviser to find out whether these courses are suitable for you.
+You will need to talk with the Learning and Support Teacher to find out whether these courses are suitable for you.
 Life Skills courses do not count towards the ATAR.